 - low blood sugar (hypoglycaemia)

-- hyperhidrosis — a condition which causes persistent and excessive sweating
+- hyperhidrosis — a condition that causes persistent and excessive sweating

 Sometimes they can happen for no apparent reason.

-Why do night sweats happen as the menopause approaches?
+Why do night sweats happen as menopause approaches?

 How to manage night sweats